-If this day falls on Sunday, you will travel directly from Villa Serrano to Tarabuco, where a colourful traditional market is held in the heart of the Yampará culture.
+If today is a Sunday, then you will travel directly to Tarabuco, where a colourful traditional market is held in the heart of the Yampará culture.
 It is wonderful to stroll through the streets and see the people negotiate.
 You can try your own negotiation techniques when purchasing weaving or other souvenirs.
-You will have time until after lunch and after that it will be another 1½ hour drive to Sucre.
+After lunch it is another 1½ hour drive to Sucre.

-If it is not Sunday your first stop will be in Tomina where you can view the old church.
-Once you have arrived on the asphalt road, you will drive up Calle Calle Mountain just before Zudañez.
-Just under the top you can take a short walk between beautiful rock formations.
-From the mountain top you have magnificent views of the area where freedom fighters Manuel Padilla and Juana Azurduy had their battles.
+If it is not a Sunday your first stop will be in Tomina where you can view the old church.
+Once you are on the tarmac road, you will drive up Calle Calle Mountain just before Zudañez.
+Right under the top you can take a short walk between beautiful rock formations.
+From the mountain top you have magnificent views of the area where freedom fighters Manuel Padilla and Juana Azurduy battled.
 Further on, at the canyon of Lamboya, you have a chance to see the endemic cliff parakeet or the Hummingbird Gigante, with 22 cm the biggest hummingbird in South America.
 Then the road climbs to a flat area where potatoes, corn and quinoa are grown.
-Via Yamparáez and Tarabuco you travel to Sucre, where the Old Trade Route ends.
+Via Yamparáez and Tarabuco you travel to Sucre.

 |Day 9 and Day 10: Sucre (2,750 m) |